 Day 1: Tokyo Airport Pick-up by Shared Car

 Welcome to Japan!
-When you arrive in Tokyo, our English-speaking assistant will meet you at the arrival hall and help you take our airport-to-hotel transfer by shared car.
-However, if you arrive after 20:30, you’ll need to get to the hotel downtown on your own or reserve a private pickup service with us.
-Have a good rest tonight and be ready to embrace your Tokyo tour tomorrow!
+Upon your arrival in Tokyo, we will provide a shared car transfer from the airport to our carefully selected hotel in the downtown area.
+However, if you arrive after 20:30, you’ll need to arrange your own transportation to the hotel or book a private pickup with us.
+Have a good night’s rest and get ready to embrace your Tokyo tour tomorrow!

 |